-- Silicone breast implants.
-Silicone implants are smooth and prefilled and inserted through a slightly larger incision and adjusted within the pocket.
+- Silicone breast implants: Silicone implants are smooth, prefilled, and inserted through a slightly larger incision that is then adjusted within the pocket.
 These are now more common than saline.

-- Fat transfer.
-This procedure (autologous fat transfer) involves taking fat from other parts of your body and inserting into your breasts.
+- Fat transfer: This procedure (autologous fat transfer) involves taking fat from other parts of your body and inserting it into your breasts.
 Fat is most often taken from areas such as the thighs, abdomen, or hips via liposuction.
 Once refined and prepared, the fat is injected into the breasts.

-The selected implants will be carefully centered underneath your nipples, and the incisions will be gently and swiftly closed to minimize any scarring and leave your breasts symmetrical and even.
+The selected implants will be carefully centered underneath your nipples and incisions will be closed gently and swiftly to minimize any scarring, leaving your breasts symmetrical and even.
 If a breast lift is also being performed, this will take place before closing.

-Most breast augmentation procedures will take between one and three hours, and a little longer if a breast lift is being performed at the same time.
+Most breast augmentation procedures will take between one and three hours; however, a procedure could take and a little longer if a breast lift is being performed at the same time.
 Following the procedure, patients rest comfortably until the anesthesia begins to wear off.
 Any necessary medications will be administered to prevent infection and minimize discomfort.
 Because this is most often outpatient surgery, it is important to have someone stay with the patient for the first 24 hours after the surgery; however, patients may opt to stay and be cared for during the first 24 hours by our staff.

 How is the Recovery from Breast Augmentation?

 To promote swift healing and reduce swelling or discomfort, patients are encouraged to get out of bed, move around, and eat a good dinner after surgery.
 A surgical bra with gauze is inserted to cover the incisions and will be worn for the first three days (we don’t compression wrap the chest, but there may be drains in place depending on the amount of fluid being generated by the healing process).